 Trends and Latest Developments

-While the range remains a fundamental statistical measure, recent trends emphasize its use in conjunction with more advanced statistical techniques.
+While the range remains a fundamental statistical measure, recent trends stress its use in conjunction with more advanced statistical techniques.
 Data scientists and analysts often use the range as an initial exploratory tool before diving into more complex analyses.
 Here are some trends and developments related to the range:

 Integration with Data Visualization